Raising Stones in Bezel Settings

 Instructions

-The thinner a cabochon is, the more fragile it is.
-Many thin cabochons that are lower on the Mohs scale of hardness will be backed with a thin layer of another stone or some sort of hard composite to make them less prone to breakage.
+The thinner a cabochon is, the more fragile it becomes.
+Many thin cabochons, especially those lower on the Mohs hardness scale, are backed with a harder stone or composite to reduce the risk of breakage.

 Pro Tip: Purchasing cabochons on the thinner side gives you the option to choose the visual height/thickness you wish when you can raise them in a bezel.